Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Audio/video components

-The magnetic fields around stereo receivers, CD players, speakers and video monitors attract dust, so that frequent dusting is necessary.
+The magnetic fields around stereo receivers, CD players, speakers and video monitors attract dust, so that frequent dusting may be necessary.
 If possible, place components inside a cabinet with a door — and keep the door closed — to cut down on dust accumulation.

 entry continues below ↓

-To reduce dust inside components, keep panel doors and trays closed on CD/DVD players, cassette recorders and similar equipment when not in use.
-CDs, DVDs and cassettes should be removed and stored in their own cases after viewing or playing.
+To reduce dust inside components, keep panel doors and trays closed on CD/DVD/Blue Ray players, cassette recorders and similar equipment when not in use.
+CDs, DVDs, Discs and cassettes should be removed and stored in their own cases after viewing or playing.

 Caution: Never spray or pour cleaning solution directly onto any electronic component.
-Doing so increases shock hazards and can easily destroy the equipment.
+Doing so increases shock hazards and can damage the equipment.

 Reference: